Kopački Rit: Fauna & Flora

 There are around 40 fish species including pike, ide, tench, bream, carp, catfish, pike-perch and perch.
 Mammals in the area include red deer, roe deer, wild boar, European wildcat, pine marten, stone marten, least weasel, sable and the Eurasian otter.
 Daily passes can be purchased at the visitors center.

 Kopački Rit also has over 140 recorded species of plant—some of which are very rare and only found in a few places in Croatia.
 Notable species include white water lily (Nymphaea alba), the iris (Iris variegata); azola, black sedge (Carex nigra), common reed (Phragmites australis); siberian cattail; graceful cattail (Typha laxmannii); and flowering rush (Butomus umbellatus).

+Climate

+Between 2004 and 2019, the highest temperature recorded at the local weather station at an elevation of 83 m was 39.1 C, on 6 August 2012.
+The coldest temperature was -25.1 C, on 9 February 2012.